AAACoder32/csv-parser-in-c/readme.md

 ## CSV Parser Implementation In C Using LL(1) Parser
-It is just fun project for learnig.
+It is just fun project for learning.